 There are a cornucopia of computing facilities and services available to the Johns Hopkins community.
-The Information Technology website at http://it.jhu.edu offers an overview of the IT Organization, its projects and services, support for applications and general questions, and news about emerging technologies and strategic imperatives, as well as e-mail, web, and file sharing services.
+The Information Technology page offers an overview of the IT

+Organization, its projects and services, support for applications and general questions, and news about emerging technologies and strategic imperatives, as well as e-mail, web, and file sharing services.